MirisWisdom/Albumin/README.md

 ## Usage

-Simply double click on Gunloader, and the wizard will walk you through the whole process.
-It will generate a sample records file for you to edit, then ask you some additional quests regarding the encoding and metadata.
+To make things simpler, give the [Web GUI](https://gunloader.miris.design/) a try here!
+It will let you organise your tracks (or use other people's existing records).
+Simply double click on Gunloader, and specify the ID that the Web GUI will give you.

-For further instructions, please refer to the [USAGE](./USAGE.md) document.
+For advanced instructions, please refer to the [USAGE](./USAGE.md) document.
 Linux users may have to run `./gunloader` through the terminal to see the wizard.

 ## Installation